albertlincoln/dotfiles/README.md

 curl https://git.io/fAxKl | bash

-If you really want to do this, set DOTOFILES=GO
+If you really want to do this, set DOTFILES_DECISION=GO